 In Mexico, 18.6% of the employee’s gross monthly pay is collected by GoGlobal’s severance accrual system.

 In practice, it is difficult to terminate an employee in Vietnam.
 Proper legal grounds must be established in order for an employer to terminate a labor contract, which include performance issues, prolonged illness, a force majeure event or the dissolution of the company.
 Therefore, it is highly recommended that companies choose the alternative route of negotiating with the employee.
 Mutual agreement on compensation for the employee could potentially help a company mitigate legal risks while saving time and money.

-In Vietnam, GoGlobal’s accrued severance system collects 4.17% of the employee’s gross monthly salary.
+In Vietnam, GoGlobal’s severance accural system collects 4.17% of the employee’s gross monthly salary.
 This applies to employees who have worked regularly for at least a full 12 months and are not covered by unemployment insurance.
 A half month’s salary is payable for each year of work.

 Severance Pay in Brazil